 How to make buffalo cauliflower tacos

-These tacos take just about 40 minutes to whip up and store great as leftovers too!
+These vegan tacos take just about 40 minutes to whip up and store great as leftovers too!

-First, chop the cauliflower into bite sized pieces and add it to a parchment lined baking tray.
-The reason we use parchment paper is because I find that buffalo sauce can burn pretty easy.
+First, chop the cauliflower into bite-sized pieces and add it to a parchment-lined baking tray.
+The reason we use parchment paper is that I find that buffalo sauce can burn pretty easily.
 Using parchment paper allows us to cook the cauliflower a bit longer allowing it to crisp up without burning.

 Then, pour ¼ cup of the buffalo sauce and the oil, garlic powder, salt, & pepper over the cauliflower.
 Mix together using your hands or a spoon until the cauliflower is evenly coated in the sauce.
 Then, add the tray to the oven and bake at 400F for around 30 minutes.